Why do so many people use food to train dogs? Have they forgotten how to train dogs without it? Is dog training with treats really necessary?

-In my days as a traditional trainer, I might take a puppy into the yard, encourage him to walk next to me, encourage him to sit, praise and pet him, then walk on a few steps, sit the dog again, then maybe toss a tennis ball for him to fetch.
+In my days as a traditional trainer, I might have taken a puppy into the yard, encouraged him to walk next to me, encouraged him to sit, praised and petted him.
+Then walked on a few steps, sat the dog again, then maybe tossed a tennis ball for him to fetch.

 All nice happy stuff.

-Maybe on one sit he’ll get up before I say he can so I will say NO, and make him sit back down again.
-He’ll look a bit worried, but I’ll reassure him.
+Maybe on one sit he would have got up before I said he can.
+I would have said “NO”, and made him sit back down again.
+He would have looked a bit worried, but I’d have reassured him.

-Nothing too harsh with puppies, but getting firmer and more insistent with older dogs.
+Nothing was harsh with puppies, but it would get firmer and more insistent with older dogs.

-In that ten minute training session, I might get the puppy to sit 8 or 10 times.
+In that ten minute training session, I might have got the puppy to sit 8 or 10 times.
 No problem there.

 Speed of reinforcement in modern training